 They should be short because they require sustained concentration.
 For example, the first five minutes or so of math class could be devoted to mental calculation exercises.
 This practice would also serve as a warm-up to the day's lesson.
-Alternatively, the mental math practice could be done at the end of a class as a wrap-up to the day's lesson.
 In addition, although mental calculation should be done within a certain period of time, it is preferable not to emphasize speed.
 Although speed is a factor, it is not a primary goal.
 It is obviously important to ensure that time spent on mental mathematics activities does not infringe on the time needed for instruction and other learning activities.

-Establishing routines in the classroom also encourages students to get to work quickly at the beginning of each class or to continue to work through to the end of each class.
+Establishing routines in the classroom also encourages students to get to work quickly at the beginning of each class.
 Teachers could establish a process such as the following:

-- As soon as students arrive at the beginning of the class (or when instructed near the end of the class), they can take out a sheet of paper and write down the numbers 1 to 10 if there are 10 questions. - The teacher can project a mental math page, present questions orally, or distribute a page with written questions. - The students are given time to answer the questions. - If students are unable to find an answer to a specific question, they could leave an empty space on that question and go on to the next question.
+- As soon as students arrive at the beginning of the class, they can take out a sheet of paper and write down the numbers 1 to 10 if there are 10 questions. - The teacher can project a mental math page, present questions orally, or distribute a page with written questions. - The students are given time to answer the questions. - If students are unable to find an answer to a specific question, they could leave an empty space on that question and go on to the next question.
 The goal is accuracy and the development of a bank of effective strategies. - The teacher should, on occasion, spend time discussing various strategies used by the students for one or more of the questions.

-To ensure students gain confidence with a new strategy, it is important that they are given adequate opportunity to practise it.
+To ensure students gain confidence with a new strategy, it is important that they are given adequate opportunity to practice it.
 It is up to the teacher to provide an adequate number of exercises or problems to ensure that students are able to use the new strategies.